QUEENSTOWN

 Mountain Conditions

-Snow Conditions: Variable
+Snow Conditions: Stay on trail

-Last Snow Fall: 24 May 2026 0cm
+Last Snow Fall: 4 July 2026 5cm

 Weather Conditions: